hecs/jsx-real-dom/README.md

 Do not have:
  - No state managment or automatic DOM updates
  - No types in jsx for tags or attributes
- - Style objects doesn't know anything about units, use strings with units = { width: "200px" } instead of just { width: 200 }
+ - Style objects doesn't know anything about units, use strings with units = { width: "200px" } instead of { width: 200 }

 # Examples
 In the examples folder